telerik/maui-docs/controls/datagrid/columns/reordering.md

 # .NET MAUI DataGrid Column Reordering

-The DataGrid exposes a reordering feature allowing the user to drag and drop a columns and change their order.
+The DataGrid exposes a reordering feature allowing the user to drag and drop columns and change their order.

 ![DataGrid Reordering Desktop](../images/datagrid-reordering-mac.gif)